Learn how to make smoked tuna steaks on ANY grill or smoker!

 Almost every grill and smoker will have some sort of temperature gauge on them.

-Now, if you are using a pellet grill or electric smoker, you should be able to pretty accurately dial in your desired temperature of 250°F with the turn of a dial.
+If you are using a pellet grill or an electric smoker, you should be able to pretty accurately dial in your desired temperature of 250°F with the turn of a dial.

 This is what makes them so convenient!